 The request should include any appropriate faculty endorsements.

-Upon receipt of the request, the Dean will take the matter before the Teacher Education Faculty for consideration.
+Upon receipt of the request, the Dean will take the matter before the Educator Preparation Faculty for consideration.
 The determining factor will be consideration of what is in the best interest of the student’s success.

 The Dean will notify the student of the faculty decision.